How to Identify Anna’s Hummingbirds

-Named for Anna de Belle Massena, the wife of a French prince and bird collector, Anna's Hummingbird is more cold-hardy than most hummingbirds.
-It can be found all year along the Pacific Coast, north as far as British Columbia.
+The Anna's hummingbird is more cold-hardy than most hummingbirds.
+It can be found all year along the Pacific Coast, as far north as British Columbia.

 Bird songs provided by the Cornell Lab of Ornithology.